audrina/pcclust/README.md

 # 4. generate baseline visualizations

-out <- visualizePCA(bestPCSet, clusters, pcObj, outDir = ".") # returns a path to the ouput folder "pcclust_visualization"
+# returns a path to the ouput folder "pcclust_visualization"
+# outDir is the current working directory by default.
+out <- visualizePCA(bestPCSet, clusters, pcObj, outDir = ".")

 # 5. query specific points from the optimal PCA plot "optimalPC.tiff" in "pcclust_visualization"